A Juvenile Charge or Conviction Can be Life-Altering.

 Experienced Criminal Defense Attorneys

-Juvenile delinquency law is unique because it combines both civil law and criminal law.
+Juvenile delinquency law is unique in that it combines elements of both civil law and criminal law.
 While juvenile delinquency law was initially meant to rehabilitate young offenders, it has changed into an area where juvenile records and adjudications can follow your children into adulthood.
-Many people do not realize that juvenile adjudications typically stay on a criminal record until the child reaches the age of 31-years-old.
-In some cases, an experienced juvenile defense attorney will know how to take advantage of programs and court rules to allow a record to be purged at 18-years-old.
+Many people do not realize that juvenile adjudications typically stay on a non-public criminal record until the child reaches the age of 31 years old.
+In some cases, an experienced juvenile defense attorney will know how to take advantage of programs and court rules to allow a record to be purged at 18 years old.

-If your child is charged with a felony, misdemeanor, or other delinquent conduct, the Juvenile Defense Attorneys with LEWIS & DICKSTEIN, P.L.L.C. can provide a caring, dedicated, and passionate defense.
+If your child faces felony, misdemeanor, or other delinquent conduct charges, the Juvenile Defense Attorneys with LEWIS & DICKSTEIN, P.L.L.C. can provide a caring, dedicated, and passionate defense.

 Experienced Defense Attorneys for Minors

-Many lawyers exclusively handle adult criminal cases or have general practices where they rarely, if ever, handle a juvenile delinquency case.
-We have decades of juvenile delinquency defense experience.
+Many lawyers exclusively handle adult criminal cases or maintain general practices where they rarely, if ever, represent minors in juvenile delinquency cases.
+We have decades of experience defending against juvenile delinquency charges.

-The juvenile defense attorneys with LEWIS & DICKSTEIN, P.L.L.C., know the juvenile justice system in Michigan, the judges, referees, prosecutors, police, and the resources available to help young people.
-We represent children and teens facing criminal charges throughout Michigan and Juvenile cases in Oakland County, Macomb County, Washtenaw County, Wayne County, and Livingston County.
+The juvenile defense attorneys at LEWIS & DICKSTEIN, P.L.L.C., are familiar with the juvenile justice system in Michigan, including the judges, referees, prosecutors, police, and the resources available to assist young people.
+We represent children and teens facing criminal charges throughout Michigan, including Oakland County, Macomb County, Wayne County, Washtenaw County, Monroe County, and Livingston County.

 Juvenile Court Penalties

 Another common misconception in juvenile delinquency law is the belief that juvenile offenders face the same maximum penalties that an adult would face if charged with a similar offense.
 Under juvenile law, misdemeanors and felonies do not have a maximum or minimum jail sentence.
-A juvenile can be held in custody until their 19th birthday and even longer under some circumstances.
-The possibility of years of detention is possible even for a 90-day misdemeanor if committed by an adult.
+A judge can order a juvenile to be held in custody until their 19th birthday and even longer under some circumstances.
+The possibility of years of detention is even possible for a 90-day misdemeanor if committed by an adult.
+A minor’s best hope of avoiding a juvenile adjudication and removal from their home is with an experienced juvenile defense attorney.

 Protecting Your Child’s Future